phiweger/faltwerk/docs/api.md

 # `faltwerk` Python API basics

-The primary programmatic way of interacting with `sourmash` is via its Python API.

 For more specialized operations, please also see eg functions related to [geometry](geometry.md) and [stats](stats.md).

 ```{contents}